About The Area

 The County of Warren, located in upstate New York, includes the magnificent Lake George Area, in addition to the cultural hub of the City of Glens Falls and the hometown flair of surrounding Southern Adirondack towns and villages.
 With more than 20 beautiful lakes, countless outdoor activities and dozens of exciting attractions, the Lake George Area offers the perfect opportunity for couples, families and group road-trippers to experience everything from outdoor adventure to peaceful solitude in the Southern Adirondack Mountains.

-LGTV Lake George
+Lake George Area Seasons

 In the heat of the summer, visitors flock to the attractions, beaches and waterways of Warren County.
 River tubing, swimming, kayaking and boating are all popular ways to cool off in the summer months.